 Essential CEO Dashboard Examples & Templates

-Now that we’ve considered the benefits of working with a modern CEO dashboard, it’s time to explore some real-life CEO dashboard templates.
+Now that we’ve considered the benefits of working with a modern dashboard for CEOs, it’s time to explore some real-life CEO dashboard templates.
 These 4 very different but equally powerful examples are interactive, and visual, and provide a level of insight that fosters enhanced leadership in a number of areas.

 Let’s start with our CEO KPI dashboard focused on finances and satisfaction levels.

 CEOs need to track the financial performance of a company, but also focus on the team and customers to generate the best possible insights and move the business forward.
 In our first CEO corporate dashboard, we focus on exactly that.

 **click to enlarge**

-By monitoring financial health with the help of high-level financial KPIs such as the revenue, EBIT, net income, and cost breakdown, each CEO has immense data to monitor and optimize the financial performance of a company.
+By monitoring financial health with the help of high-level financial KPIs such as revenue, EBIT, net income, and cost breakdown, each executive has immense data to monitor and optimize the financial performance of a company.
 Additionally, modern CEOs need to stay connected to the team and customers to know their satisfaction levels.
 This is important in our digital age as employees will switch companies if they're not satisfied.
 The same you can assume for customers.

 CEO metrics explained:

 - Gross profit margin:

-This financial chart expounds on the total sales revenue you keep after accounting all costs related to your product or service.
+This financial chart expounds on the total sales revenue you keep after accounting for all costs related to your product or service.
 It's an important metric to track since you can evaluate how efficient your operational processes are.